pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 As soon as the three programmes above update AtmelStudio Settings as described in [this PDF (German only)](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/files/3652530/ProgrammierungdesNIBOBurgersmitAtmelStudio7.0.pdf).
 The template that has to be imported can be [downloaded here](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/files/3652529/NIBOBurger_Vorlage.zip).

+> There is a German documentation for the NIBO Burger library on [docs.roboter.cc/niborobolib-3.6/niboburger/html](https://docs.roboter.cc/niborobolib-3.6/niboburger/html/)

 ## Using Git and GitHub

 Git is the most widely used modern version control system in the world.
 It tracks changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
 Its setup has to be performed as follows.